 All directors are expected to attend all meetings of the Board and of the Board committees on which they serve.
-The Board met six times in 2015, and each director serving in 2015 attended significantly more than 75% of the aggregate of all meetings of the Board and the committees of which he or she was a member in 2015.
+The Board met seven times in 2017, and each director serving in 2017 (as of and from the date he or she joined the Board and applicable committees) attended more than 75% of the aggregate of all meetings of the Board and the committees of which he or she was a member in 2017.

 The Board has adopted a policy strongly encouraging directors to attend the Company's annual meeting of shareholders in person or, if necessary, by telephone or similar communication equipment.
-All directors serving in 2015 attended the 2015 annual meeting of shareholders.
+All current directors attended the 2017 annual meeting of shareholders.